Izziemirg/Underperforming_Hospital_Detection_ML/README.md

 This repository contains a machine learning project focused on identifying underperforming hospitals based on patient outcomes and operational metrics.
 The analysis leverages statistical modeling to distinguish between expected performance and significant underperformance.

-Underperforming Hospital Detection
+## Underperforming Hospital Detection
-Overview
+# Overview

 This project identifies hospitals that underperform relative to their peers by analyzing clinical and administrative datasets.
 It utilizes a machine learning pipeline to process data, engineer features, and flag facilities that fall below performance benchmarks after adjusting for patient risk factors.

-Technical Stack
+## Technical Stack
 Language: Python

 Libraries: Keras, tensorflow, scikeras, Pandas, NumPy, Matplotlib/Seaborn

 Environment: Jupyter Notebook

-Project Structure
+## Project Structure

-assignment1.ipynb: The primary notebook containing data cleaning, exploratory data analysis (EDA), model training, and evaluation.
+main.ipynb: The primary notebook containing data cleaning, exploratory data analysis (EDA), model training, and evaluation.

 data/: (If applicable) Directory for raw and processed datasets.

-Getting Started
+## Getting Started
 Clone the repository:

 Bash